bright/new-www/content/projects/just-eat-pos-–-system-for-restaurants.md

 ## The system was built around these products:

-* ePOS iOS and Android applications used by restaurant staff to take orders and manage payments.
+* **ePOS iOS and Android applications** used by restaurant staff to take orders and manage payments.
-* White label application for restaurants to take orders via their own, dedicated website.
+* **White label application for restaurants** to take orders via their own, dedicated website.
-* iOS and Android driver application which assists drivers in delivering orders.
+* **iOS and Android driver application** which assists drivers in delivering orders.
-* Website which enables to display restaurant’s menu and offers integrations with online delivery providers like JET or Wolt.
+* A **website that enables to display restaurant’s menu** and offers integrations with online delivery providers like JET or Wolt.
-* Backoffice solutions including managing integrations and API connections.
+* **Backoffice solutions** including managing integrations and API connections.

 ## Main features developed by Bright Inventions: